GunnarGriese/gunnargriese.github.io/_posts/2024-09-01-ga4-reporting-identity.md

 ---
 title: Who are my website users?
-And if so how many? - User IDs & Reporting Identities in GA4
+And if so how many? - User IDs in GA4
 author: gunnar
 date: 2024-09-01 00:00:01 +0200
 categories: [GA4]